FireAndIce68/Rover/README.md

 The solution consists of three projects:

 * **RoverCore** which contains the classes that represent the Rover.
-The project consists of two primary classes o *CommandSet*: This class is responsible for parsing and validating and the commands received by the Rover.
-If valid the CommandSet is then executed by the Rover. o *Rover*: This class receives the commands, and if they parse into a valid CommandSet the CommandSet is first simulated and if the Rover will not move out of bounds the CommandSet is executed and the new position and orientation returned.
+The project consists of two primary classes
+  - *CommandSet*: This class is responsible for parsing and validating and the commands received by the Rover.
+If valid the CommandSet is then executed by the Rover.
+  - *Rover*: This class receives the commands, and if they parse into a valid CommandSet the CommandSet is first simulated and if the Rover will not move out of bounds the CommandSet is executed and the new position and orientation returned.

 * **MoveRover** is a console application which sends instructions to and receives responses from the Rover and displays them to the screen.